Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces II: Preliminaries

 \begin{proof} For $k=2$ this is an easy exercise since the only possible subgroups of $G_2=\mathbb{Z}_2^2\rtimes S_2$ which surject onto $S_2$ and which are not the full group, are groups of order four.
 In this case

 and

-For $m=3,4$ and all $m\geq 5$ the result follows as in Proposition 4 in \cite{jackson04} since $A_3$ is a simple group as well as all $A_m$ with $m\geq 5$ and the only non-trivial normal subgroup of $A_4$ is the Klein four-group $V_4$ which has index three in $A_4$. \end{proof}
+For $k=3,4$ and all $k\geq 5$ the result follows as in Proposition 4 in \cite{jackson04} since $A_3$ is a simple group as well as all $A_k$ with $k\geq 5$ and the only non-trivial normal subgroup of $A_4$ is the Klein four-group $V_4$ which has index three in $A_4$. \end{proof}

-Together with the fundamental theorem of Galois theory we will use the next lemma to ensure that the Galois group of certain reciprocal polynomials $P(X)\in\mathbb{Z}[X]$ equal the whole hyperoctahedral group, i.e. $\text{Gal}(P)=G_k$.
+Together with the fundamental theorem of Galois theory we will use the next lemma to ensure that the Galois group of certain reciprocal polynomials $P(X)\in\mathbb{Z}[X]$ equals the whole hyperoctahedral group, i.e. $\text{Gal}(P)=G_k$.